MapInfo TAB and MIF/MID¶

 FORMAT=MIF: To create MIF/MID instead of TAB files (TAB is the default).

 SPATIAL_INDEX_MODE=QUICK/OPTIMIZED: The default is QUICK force “quick spatial index mode”.
 In this mode writing files can be about 5 times faster, but spatial queries can be up to 30 times slower.
-This can be set to OPTIMIZED in GDAL 2.0 to generate optimized spatial index.
+This can be set to OPTIMIZED to generate optimized spatial index.

 Layer Creation Options¶